fkie-cad/hexter/README.md

 $ msbuild /p:PlatformToolset=v160 /p:Platform=x64 /p:Configuration=Release hexter.vcxproj
 ```
 The version of VisualStudio and the PlatformToolset should be adjusted to your installation.
-For a 32-bit (x86) build, delete the "Win64" part and change to x32 in the fourth line.
+For a 32-bit (x86) build, delete the "Win64" part in the third line and change to x32 in the fourth line.
 Change "Release" to "Debug" in the fourth line for a debug build.
-On some systems this did nonetheless only support the creation of 64-bit binaries.
+On some systems this did nonetheless build 64-bit binaries, even though the 32 bit flags were set.

 ## USAGE ##
 ```bash